A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Numerical Experiments

 and the two low-fidelity functions ($L_1$ and $L_2$) are derived from $H$ as follows:

-Figure \ref{fig:Example1dTF} shows a visualization of the three test functions.
+Fig. \ref{fig:1dexperiment} (right) visualizes the three test functions.
 Here, $L_1$ is designed to be closer to $H$ on $[0,0.5)$, while $L_2$ is closer to $H$ on $(0.5,1]$.
-This mimics a scenario where, due to simplifications in the underlying simulation model, low-fidelity functions might capture well the high-fidelity function in certain regions of the parameter space but not within other regions.
-The training sample sizes for $L_1$, $L_2$ and $H$ are set as 15, 15 and 8, respectively, with the design points in $H$ nested within $L_1$ and $L_2$.
-For testing, $M=1000$ evenly-spaced points on $[0,1]$ are used for performance comparison.
+This mimics a scenario where, due to simplifications in the underlying simulation model, low-fidelity functions might capture well the high-fidelity function in certain regions of the parameter space but not within other regions. \cbl{Here, the high-fidelity function is slightly smoother than the two low-fidelity functions, which may arise when the lower-fidelity simulator introduces spurious high frequencies from grid discretization \citep{okuda1972nonphysical}.} The training sample sizes for $L_1$, $L_2$ and $H$ are set as 15, 15 and 8, respectively, with the design points in $H$ nested within $L_1$ and $L_2$.
+For testing, $M=1000$ evenly-spaced points on $[0,1]$ are used.

-We compare 6 different predictive models here: the ``high-fidelity'' GP, two variants of the KO model, the NARGP model \citep{Perdikaris_2017}, and the proposed r-GMGP and d-GMGP models.
+We compare 6 different predictive models here: the ``high-fidelity'' GP, two variants of the KO model, the NARGP (nonlinear autoregressive multi-fidelity GP regression) model \citep{Perdikaris_2017}, and the proposed r-GMGP and d-GMGP models.
 For the high-fidelity GP, only the 8 points on $H$ are used for model training.
-Recall that a key limitation of the KO model is that the simulations (see Figure \ref{fig:Graph_3node}) cannot be ranked from lowest to highest fidelity.
+Recall that a key limitation of the KO model is that the simulations (see Fig. \ref{fig:1dexperiment} (left)) cannot be ranked from lowest to highest fidelity.
 To that end, two variants of the KO model are considered.
 The first is the KO-path model (as discussed in Section \ref{sec:ko}), where the KO model is fit using only data along the longest path (here, $L_1 \rightarrow H$).
-The second is the KO-misspecified model, where the KO model is fit on the \textit{full} simulation data with an arbitrary ordering from lowest to highest fidelity (here, $L_1 \rightarrow L_2 \rightarrow H$).
+The second is the KO-misspecified model, where the KO model is fit on the \textit{full} simulation data with an arbitrary ordering from lowest to highest fidelity (here, $L_2 \rightarrow L_1 \rightarrow H$).
 Since the NARGP model also requires such a ranking, this model is fit on data from $L_1$ and $H$ (similar to KO-path).
 Both the proposed r-GMGP and d-GMGP models make use of the full training dataset along with the implicit DAG structure for simulation.
-We apply the kernel in \cite{Perdikaris_2017} for NARGP, kernel in \eqref{eqn:d-GMGP_kernel} for d-GMGP, squared-exponential kernel for High-fidelity GP, and Mat\'ern 5/2 kernel for others.
+We apply the kernel in \cite{Perdikaris_2017} for NARGP, the kernel in \eqref{eqn:d-GMGP_kernel} for d-GMGP, the squared-exponential kernel for the high-fidelity GP\footnote{\cbl{The fit with a Mat\'ern kernel here yielded poor results, hence our use of the squared-exponential kernel.}}, and the Mat\'ern-5/2 kernel for the remaining models.